alettsy/simple-slideshow/README.md

 - Space: pause
 - ESC: go back to the main menu

+### Creating an executable
+- `flutter build windows`
+- Executable located in `project/build/windows/runner/Release`

 ## Future Plans
 - Adding in settings for the slideshow that the user can tweak in the menu
-  - shuffle
+  - Shuffle
-  - time per image
+  - Time per image
-  - repeat when at end
+  - Repeat when at end
 - A redesign of the main menu to be more aesthetically pleasing